 How to Create a Living Roof

-Apart from looking fantastic, a living roof has many other wonderful benefits such as providing insulation, a new habitat for wildlife, and helps improve air quality in the local area.
+Apart from looking fantastic, a living roof has many other wonderful benefits.
+Theyproviding insulation, a new habitat for wildlife and help to improve air quality in the local area.

 If you are wondering how to get started, here is a step by step guide on how to create your very own living roof: